 - Sexuality in American History (Level 3, Q43533; M.A., Q44353)

-Additional modules to be offered again in future years:
+Potentially to be taught again in future years:

 - History of American Capitalism (Level 2, Q42301)